 I’m constantly finding new uses for this buttery sauce, whether I use Montreal Steak Spice Blend in the basic sauce, or use other favorite spice blends.
 This recipe would be equally good on grilled lamb, chicken, or seafood.
 It is acceptable for all phases of Atkins and Primal-Paleo food plans as well.
 Although this recipe is just for 4 ribs (half a package) you can double it for a full package of 8 ribs.

 Many more delicious low-carb recipes can be at your fingertips with youw very own set of Jennifer Eloff and friends latest cookbooks LOW CARBING AMONG FRIENDS.
-She has collaborated with famous low-carb Chef George Stella and several other talented chefs to bring you a myriad of delicious recipes you are going to want in your collection.
+She has collaborated with famous low-carb Chef George Stella and several other talented cooks to bring you a myriad of delicious recipes you are going to want in your collection.
 Order your set (or individual volumes) TODAY from Amazon or direct.

 4 meaty pork country ribs (approximate yield was 6 oz. meat + fat per rib)